candlepin/candlepin.github.io/docs/gutterball/reliable_events.md

 It is also worth noting that events to be dispatched are gathered up during a REST API request and only sent after successful completion, if an error is encountered in Candlepin code after some event has been sent, that message will never make it to Hornetq or the message bus.

 Our Hornetq messages are marked as 'durable', as are the queues they are sent to.
-By default hornetq stores it's journal in /var/lib/candlepin/hornetq/.
+By default hornetq stores its journal in /var/lib/candlepin/hornetq/.

 To communicate with AMQP we use the Qpid JMS client, and thus we're basically using JMS API.